PoisonFlash/modular-prompt-stack/README.md

 Use this repository as a practical prompt library.

+Consult [Modular Prompt Stack](docs/Modular%20Prompt%20Stack.md) for use instructions and examples.

 The priority is clarity, reuse, and controlled improvement.

 ## Tech stack

-This repository assumes [[Obsidian]] as the main way of defining and linking prompts: YAML frontmatter, link syntaxis, markdown dialect.
+This repository assumes [Obsidian](https://obsidian.md/) as the main way of defining and linking prompts: YAML frontmatter, link syntaxis, markdown dialect.

-Creating `bakes` requires [[Obsidian]] `Easy Bake` plugin or similar.
+Creating `bakes` requires [Obsidian](https://obsidian.md/) `Easy Bake` plugin or similar.
 It is also possible to form a bake by exporting ready assemblies to PDF.

-It is possible to use the modules without [[Obsidian]].
+It is possible to use the modules without [Obsidian](https://obsidian.md/).
 In such case, build assemblies / bakes by manually copy-paste related modules' text together into one file ignoring frontmatter.

 ---